Martha Schwendener's full New York Times review of Sanlé Sory's 'Volta Photo' exhibition can be viewed here.

 Photographs by John Chiara will be on view in New Southern Photography at the Ogden Museum of Southern Art in New Orleans, LA, from October 6, 2018 – March 10, 2019.
 The exhibition brings together 25 contemporary artists that representing the diversity of photographic output occurring in the American South.
 Other featured artists include Maury Gortemiller, Nancy Newberry, Whitten Sabbatini and Ramell Ross.
 For more information, please visit the Odgen Museum website.

-John Chiara’s first book, John Chiara: California, was launched by Aperture on November 20, at 7pm, with an artist talk and book signing.
+John Chiara’s first book, John Chiara: California, was launched by Aperture on November 20, 2017, with an artist talk and book signing.
 The monograph includes landscape and architectural photographs taken in the artist’s hometown of San Francisco and other locations along the Pacific Coast, with an essay by J. Paul Getty Museum curator Virginia Heckert.
 For more information, please visit the Aperture website.

 Photographs from Jacob Aue Sobol’s most recent body of work, and corresponding catalog, Road of Bones, were on view at Leica Gallery, Milano, from November 14, 2017 – January 13, 2018.
 The series consists of poignant images captured in desolate locations throughout the artist’s travels along Siberia’s notorious Kolyma Highway.
 The series was first exhibited at Photo London from May 17-21, 2017 and will travel to Museum Botanique, Brussels, 2018 and Leica Gallery, Bologna, April 5 – May 28, 2018, following the exhibition in Milan.
 For more information, please visit the Naarden Fotofestival website.